 Deviated Septum

 Your septum is the portion of bone and cartilage that divides your nose in half.
-When the septum becomes misaligned or damaged either due to an accident or as a trait you were born with, it can cause uneven breathing and narrower airways.
-People with a deviated septum will often breathe out of their mouth, especially at night because their oxygen level is too low.
+When the septum becomes misaligned or damaged due to an accident or as a trait you were born with, it can cause uneven breathing and narrower airways.
+People with a deviated septum will often breathe out of their mouth, especially at night, because their oxygen level is too low.
 Excessive mouth breathing can lead to dry mouth, sinus pressure, and mild sleep apnea.

 Those suffering from both a deviated septum and sleep apnea may find that septoplasty (surgically reconstructing the septum) can help relieve sleep apnea, but this is generally only recommended if you’ve exhausted another treatment option like using positive airway pressure or an oral appliance.